dioong/dioong.github.io/_posts/2020-02-19-review-english_february.md

 title: Review English in february
 tags: [English]
 ---
 I was lazy last month.
-I skipped the daily English email either/about 2 or 3 times.
+I skipped the daily English email either 2 or 3 times.
 I think I needed some rest.
-But this Monday, I began studying/practicing again.
+But this Monday, I began practicing again.

 Nowadays, I feel that my pronunciation has been improving, thanks to being diligent about reading 2 short articles aloud after listening to an audio by a native speaker every night.
 For now, I need to improve my speaking to sound more natural as some of my Ringle tutors have indicated that my speaking sounds “choppy”.
 I will keep trying to use proper words that are appropriate to the situation.